andypiper/StreamDeckMastodon/README.md

 ## Install

-This plugin requires Stream Deck software version 6.5 or later on macOS 10.15+ or Windows 10+.
+This plugin requires Stream Deck software version 6.5 or later on macOS 10.15+ or Windows 10+ (only tested on macOS though)

 ### From Release